sdumetz/node-wayland-client/README.md

 ### [ERR_MODULE_NOT_FOUND]: Cannot find package 'xml-js'

 xml-js is required to import protocol extensions from XML files.
+Either add it along this package or import only pre-compiled JSON files instead.

 ### Protocol errors